SystemsApproach/ops/intro.rst

 with them (including excellent hands-on tutorials for the three software building blocks) are given below.

 Linux is the OS that runs on the bare metal systems.
-It provides low-level APIs used by container runtimes to facilitate logical isolation between containers, such as filesystem and network access (namespaces) as well as to define limits on system resources such as memory and CPU cycles using control groups (*cgroups*).
+It provides low-level APIs that container runtime systems use to implement isolation, including *namespaces* to isolate filesystem and network access, and *cgroups* to limit memory and processor usage.

 Docker is a container runtime that leverages OS isolation APIs to instantiate and run multiple containers, each of which is an instance defined by a Docker image.
-Docker images are most frequently built using a Dockerfile, which uses a layering approach which allows sharing and building customized images upon base images.
-A final image for a particular task will incorporate all dependencies required by the software that’s to run in the container, resulting in a container image portable across servers, only depending on the kernel and Docker runtime.
+Docker images are most frequently built using a Dockerfile, which uses a layering approach that allows sharing and building customized images on top of base images.
+A final image for a particular task incorporates all dependencies required by the software that is to run in the container, resulting in a container image that is portable across servers, depending only on the kernel and Docker runtime.
 We also assume one or more image artifact repositories of Docker containers that we will want to deploy in our cloud, of which `<https://hub.docker.com/>`__ is the best known example.

 .. _reading_docker:
 .. admonition:: Further Reading